Pinhead (Hellraiser): Cenobium

 Pinhead is shown in all his appearances to be accompanied by other denizens of Hell, an entourage that is referred to in the BOOM!
 Studios comics as a "Cenobium".
-Although originally portrayed as a subordinate of "The Engineer" in The Hellbound Heart, his film incarnations show him as the leader of secondary cenobite characters.
+Although originally portrayed as a subordinate of "The Engineer" in The Hellbound Heart, his film incarnations show him as the leader of secondary Cenobite characters.
 In The Scarlet Gospels the Cenobites are led by an Abbott, called Lizard.
 The most consistent members of his Cenobium are a trio of Cenobites known as Butterball, The Female, and Chatterer.
 All three appear in the first two Hellraiser films, and the BOOM!
 Studios comic series.
 The Female and Butterball make appearances in the novel The Scarlet Gospels, while Chatterer appears in all but two of the Hellraiser films.
 In Hellraiser III: Hell on Earth and Hellraiser: Bloodline, Pinhead forcibly recruits several people to be new Cenobites, giving them characteristics evocative of their past lives or professions.
 Later films in the series depict Pinhead accompanied by new Cenobites of unknown origin.

 In Hellraiser: Bloodline, Pinhead regards a demon named Angelique as an equal in the hierarchy of demons.
 Though initially reverent toward her, Pinhead is disillusioned when he sees she manipulates and recruits through seduction rather than pain and force.

 In the BOOM!
 Studios comics and the novel The Scarlet Gospels, the Hell Priest decides to seek out greater power and enlightenment, deciding in the process that all other Cenobites and all demons, even high-ranking demon lords such as Abaddon or demonic deities such as Leviathan, are beneath him and expendable.
 He gains all the magical knowledge in the world and uses it to massacre his fellow Cenobites and later Hell's generals.
+Only Lucifer proves powerful enough to defeat him, before he is destroyed for good by the forces of Heaven.